|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 |Wyoming||At judge's discretion.|

 Researchers at Arizona State University developed a parent education program called "New Beginnings" in 1992 and monitored the effects for 20 years.
-They found that divorcing parents who participated in the program saw significant benefits for their children six years later, including:
+The children of divorcing parents who participated in the program benefited in several ways versus a control group of children whose parents did not participate in the program.
+These benefits included:

 The judge may choose not to grant the divorce or may hold a parent in contempt of court.